 In general contact gaps and follow through are defined by quoting an armature gap at which the tips should be just closed or just open.
+Some mechanically operated contact gaps must be measured directly with feeler gauges at the contact tips.

-The relay contact state is always defined with the relay in the unenergised position, unless otherwise specified on the appropriate circuit diagram.
+The relay contact state is always defined with the relay in the unenergised position unless otherwise specified on the appropriate circuit diagram.

-Contact Type Symbol used on diagrams
+Symbol used on diagrams

-Condci Type Normal duty Heavy Duty
+Contact Type Normal Duty Heavy Duty

-Make (Normally open) м Z
+Make (normally open) Μ Z

-Break (Normally closed) В Y
+Break (normally closed) В Y

-Break before make (Changeover) BBM -
+Break before make (changeover) BBM

-- 4.1.1 With the armature closed the clearance between the back of the armature and the back stop should be 0.003"/0.008". - 4.1.2 Nominal armature gap open 0.050"/0.060" for all types except MVAA 16 which has a nominal armature gap of 0.025".
+- 4.1.1 With the armature closed the clearance between the back of the armature and the back stop should be 0.005"/0.008". - 4.1.2 Nominal armature gap open 0.050"/0.060" for all types.